solid/solidproject.org/pages/standardisation.md

 A list of Solid Panels is maintained at [panels.md](https://github.com/solid/process/blob/master/panels.md).
 This listing helps people find panels they may want to participate in, and helps editors find panels to consult as part of the editorial process.

-Panels may request to have a repository created within the [Solid Github Organization](https://github.com/solid).
+Panels may request to have a repository created within the [Solid GitHub Organization](https://github.com/solid).
 These requests should be made by submitting an issue to [solid/process](https://github.com/solid/process).
 The request should include the proposed name of the repository, and how it will be used.
 Any editor may reject a proposed name and request an alternative.
 All panel members will receive [_Maintain Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the panel repository, unless it is subject to editorial review, which would require that it employ a [different permission structure](#repositories).
 Panel repositories that are inactive for more than six months may be archived by Solid Administrators.

 Panels may request to have a Gitter channel created within the [Solid Gitter Organization](https://gitter.im/solid).
 These requests should be made by submitting an issue to [solid/process](https://github.com/solid/process).